-UPDATED 6:00 a.m.
+UPDATED 4:00 p.m.
 EDT, Dec.
-4, 2020 —
+4, 2021 —

 Hampton was only 21 at the time of his death, but his accomplishments and contributions to empowering Black people in America have lasted for decades.
 But it was because of those very advances that united minorities in opposition to the police state in which many of them lived that ended up getting him killed.
-Law enforcement began “heavy surveillance” of him before the fateful police raid in Peoria, Illinois, where he died and other Black Panther members were injured.
+Law enforcement began “heavy surveillance” of him before the fateful police raid in Peoria, Illinois, where he died, and other Black Panther members were injured.

-Driven by Cook County State’s Attorney Edward Hanrahan, the deadly raid of the local BPP chapter—which left four other BPP members severely injured—was one of multiple attempts to attack the Black Panther Party amid Cointelpro’s mission to “expose, disrupt, misdirect, discredit or otherwise neutralize the activities of black nationalist hate type organizations and groupings, their leadership, spokesmen, membership and supporters,” as written in a FBI document.
+Driven by Cook County State’s Attorney Edward Hanrahan, the deadly raid of the local BPP chapter—which left four other BPP members severely injured—was one of the multiple attempts to attack the Black Panther Party amid Cointelpro’s mission to “expose, disrupt, misdirect, discredit or otherwise neutralize the activities of black nationalist hate type organizations and groupings, their leadership, spokesmen, membership and supporters,” as written in an FBI document.

 On the anniversary of Hampton’s death, we remember the life of an inspiring revolutionary, as well as the other lives lost on that date 51 years ago.